-Equifax says 100,000 Canadians affected by cyberattack
+Equifax says 100,000 Canadians possibly affected by cyberattack

-Equifax Inc. says approximately 100,000 Canadian consumers may have had their personal information compromised in the massive cyberattack on the credit data company made public earlier this month.
+Equifax Canada says approximately 100,000 Canadian consumers may have had their personal information compromised in the massive cyberattack on the credit data company made public earlier this month.

-The company says the investigation is ongoing and the information that may have been breached includes names, addresses, social insurance numbers and in some cases credit card numbers.
+The company said Tuesday the investigation is ongoing and it appears that the breached data may have included names, addresses, social insurance numbers and in some cases credit card numbers.

-It adds that hackers obtained access to files containing the personal information of some Canadian consumers through one of Equifax's consumer website applications intended for use by U.S. consumers.
+"We apologize to Canadian consumers who have been impacted by this incident," Lisa Nelson, president and general manager of Equifax Canada, said in a statement.

 Rob Carrick: A $500,000 lesson in how to fight identity theft

-Equifax Canada's president and general manager Lisa Nelson apologized to Canadian consumers whose data may have been compromised in the breach.
+"We understand it has also been frustrating that Equifax Canada has been unable to provide clarity on who was impacted until the investigation is complete."

+The credit data company added that hackers accessed Equifax Inc.'s systems through a consumer website application intended for use by U.S. consumers.
+The hackers obtained access to files containing the personal information of some Canadian consumers through the interface, Equifax said.

 On Sept.
-7, Equifax announced that it suffered a data breach that may have compromised the personal information of 143 million Americans and less than 400,000 U.K. residents.
+7, Equifax announced that it suffered a data breach that may have compromised the personal information of 143 million Americans and an undisclosed number of Canadian and U.K. residents.
+The company said last week that fewer than 400,000 U.K. individuals may have had their information put at risk.

+But Equifax, which collects data about consumers' credit histories and provides credit checks to a variety of companies, had been tight-lipped about the security issue's impact in Canada.

-Canada's privacy watchdog announced last Friday that it was probing the data breach and Equifax has committed to notifying those affected in writing as soon as possible.
+Canada's privacy watchdog announced last Friday that it was probing the data breach and Equifax had committed to notifying those affected in writing as soon as possible.

+Equifax said Tuesday that it will be sending mailed notices directly to Canadians who have been impacted in the cyberhack outlining the steps they should take.

+It is also offering Canadians whose data was put at risk free credit monitoring and identity theft protection for the next 12 months, a service offered to U.S. residents on the day the cyberattack was first announced.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.